couchbase/kv_engine/docs/BinaryProtocol.md

   for a mutation to the response packet used in mutations.
 * `TCP Delay` - The client requests the server to set TCP DELAY on the socket used by this connection.
+* `XATTR` - The client requests the server to add XATTRs to the stream for commands where it makes sense (GetWithMeta, SetWithMeta, DcpMutation etc)

 Response: